Was it the full moon?

-After much discussion visitors were emailed and warned about the situation and we decided that with the grandchildren we’d better get them down to the stream whenever we could, and hold the annual garden Easter Egg hunt after supper when the temperatures were falling.
-Interestingly nearly all the garden visitors still wanted to come.
+After much discussion, garden visitors were emailed and warned about the situation and we decided that with the grandchildren, we’d better get them down to the stream whenever we could, and hold the annual garden Easter egg hunt after supper, when the temperatures were falling.
+Interestingly, nearly all of our garden visitors still wanted to come.

 In glorious weather, and with water levels very low, the stream side proved to be a great success and very popular with adults and children alike.
 There’s nothing like pottering in sunshine in a stream, collecting sticks and building mini dams and dens.

-In fact we’d started a few months back, when our son had created one over the Christmas holidays – a simple low, angled affair which had already survived a couple of spate events, and was really designed to divert the main flow back to where it had been before storm Callum rearranged stream banks and large chunks of our wet meadow disappeared overnight.
+In fact, we’d started these a few months back, when our son had created one over the Christmas holidays – a simple low, angled affair which had already survived a couple of spate events, and was really designed to divert the main flow back to where it had been before storm Callum rearranged stream banks, and large chunks of our wet meadow disappeared overnight.

 As we lifted the stones, both Fiona and I thought we glimpsed the odd dark eel like fish which rapidly wriggled off.
 Perhaps we had eels in the stream?

-And then I found a bullhead, Cottus gobio.
-A wonderful four inch long catfish like bottom dweller.
+Then I found a bullhead, Cottus gobio.
+A wonderful four inch long catfish-like bottom dweller.
 And even a clutch of eggs beneath another stone.
 It reminded me of the Hypostomus plecostomus catfish I used to keep as an algal cleaner in my tropical aquarium as a teenager.
-Interestingly sold as I recall, as just a “plecostomus”.
+Interestingly sold as I recall, as just a “Plecostomus”.
 Though not actually even in the same phylogenetic family as Cottus, just the same class of Actinopterygii, or ray based finned fish, which constitute nearly 90% of all fish anyway.

-The bullhead does have some great adaptations for its life in an upland stream – very strong pectoral fins, a flattened body with eyes more on the top of the head, no swim bladder to help it hug the bottom and apparently an unusual eye structure with a double cornea including a gap in between the layers, which possibly helps it in an environment which will often be full of fast moving debris.
+The bullhead has some great adaptations for its life in an upland stream – very strong pectoral fins, a flattened body with eyes more on the top of the head, no swim bladder to help it hug the bottom, and an unusual eye structure with a double cornea which includes a gap in between the layers, which possibly helps it in an environment which will often be full of fast moving debris.

 Then they must be lampreys!
 How exciting since none of us had ever seen one before, and here in front of us they were performing their mating and spawning ritual, completely unfazed by our presence, noise, and even stick waving by the youngest of our clan.

 After several minutes watching we moved downstream and I kept looking for any more.
 I spotted one dark form swimming purposefully upstream.
-An hour or so later at the spawning site, there were indeed four fish present.
+An hour or so later at the spawning site, there were indeed four fish in the mating group.

-It’s taken me several days to find out more about the ecology and life cycle of the lampreys we saw – the smallest of the British lamprey species, the Brook Lamprey, Lampetra planeri ( from the Latin, lambere = to lick; and the Greek, petra = stone, Planer being a German naturalist).
-Indeed I’m including several links later on, because no single source seems to have complete information in them.
-This is in part because no one has yet managed to rear them in captivity – it’s been possible to collect eggs from such spawning sites, or mature adults and strip spawn them, but after the eggs have hatched, their remarkable life cycle involves the juvenile larval forms, known as ammocoetes, settling in parts of the stream bed with muddy or silty deposits.
+It’s taken me several days to find out more about the ecology and life cycle of the lampreys we saw – the smallest of the British lamprey species, the Brook lamprey, Lampetra planeri, ( from the Latin, lambere = to lick; and the Greek, petra = stone, Planer being the name of a German naturalist).
+Indeed, I’m including several links later on, because no single source seems to have the complete range of information in them.
+This is in part because no one has yet managed to rear them in captivity – it’s been possible to collect eggs from such spawning sites, or indeed from mature adults and strip spawn them, but after the eggs have hatched, their remarkable life cycle involves the juvenile larval forms, known as ammocoetes, settling in parts of the stream bed with muddy or silty deposits.
 They bury themselves with just their mouths at the surface, and then spend the next 5 years or so feeding on plant and animal debris like small invertebrates, algae and even pollen which washes past.